gflohr/qgoda-site/en/docs/installation.md

 [Node.js](https://nodejs.org/en/) is an interpreter for JavaScript that runs outside of the browser.
 It is not a strict requirement for Qgoda but most Qgoda sites will make use of it.

-The [Node.js website](https://nodejs.org/en/) usually offers a download link but for the software.
-If you are using a package manager, you should rather install Node.js with that.
+The [Node.js website](https://nodejs.org/en/) usually offers a download link for the software but if you are using a package manager, you should rather install Node.js with that.

 ### Yarn or NPM

-NPM is the Node Package Manager and is used to install packages and their dependencies for Node.js.
-Yarn is an alternative to NPM and does essentially the same.
+[NPM](https://yarnpkg.com/en/) is the Node Package Manager and is used to install packages and their dependencies for Node.js.
+[Yarn](https://yarnpkg.com/en/) is an alternative to NPM and does essentially the same.

 The official Qgoda themes all use Yarn but you can easily change that.
 First, exchange `yarn` with `npm` in the section `scripts` of the theme's `P:package.json` and then do the same for the configuration variable `C:helpers` in Qgoda's main configuration file `P:_config.yaml`.